 For myself, something like the following comes out of my mouth:

-"Hi, my name is Judy, and I write thrillers of various ilks, including those with fantasy and science fictions bents.
+"Hi.
+My name is Judy, and I write thrillers of various ilks, including those with fantasy and science fiction bents.
 I also write non-fiction with a focus on social media and internet security.
 I'm also a developmental editor, fascinated with how stories are constructed."

 Okay, I might say that exactly, but just from that brief exchange, you know if we will find something in common.